 have easily determined versions, and to compare versions.
 You may

-implement the Version
+implement the Version object in your

 Components and your tests for the proper Component or minimum